Translated from Gujarati by Dr.G.K.Vankar

 vanar sena = Army of monkeys, mischiveous crowd

 Chandu Maheria, born 28 June 1959, is an activist, poet and a writer.
-He works as an Officer in the Gujarat State Government.
+He retired as an Officer in the Gujarat State Government.

 He edited Asmita: A Collection of Representative Dalit Poetry (1984) and Visfot (1984).
 He also edited ’Madi Mane Sambhare Re’ ( A collection of memoirs about dalit mothers, 1994).
 He is credited with more than one thousand letters to editors on vital issues.